Who We Are Looking For?

-This position will require outreach, case management, and group facilitation.
-The MHSU Substance Use Clinician provides, at the advanced practice level, assessment, treatment, service coordination and, as required, urgent response to the most complex clients, frequently with co-occurring disorders, who may also have serious functional impairment in the domains of physical health and personal, family, financial, occupational, and social life.
-The MHSU Substance Use Clinician functions as a primary clinician utilizing a variety of specialized treatment modalities/therapies for individuals, groups of clients and/or their families.
+The Treatment Support & Recovery (TSR) Worker provides assessment, treatment, case management, community support, and as required, urgent response to clients who may also have serious functional impairment in the domains of physical health and personal, family, financial, occupational, and social life.
+The TSR Worker functions as a primary clinician utilizing a variety of specialized treatment modalities/therapies for individuals, groups of clients and/or their families.

 Education, Training and Experience:

-• Masters degree from an accredited educational institution in an Allied Health, Behavioural, or Social Science field relevant to the position.
+Bachelors degree from an accredited educational institution in an Allied Health, Behavioural, or Social Science field relevant to the position

-• Two years’ recent related experience in an alcohol and drug treatment environment or an equivalent combination of education, training and experience.
+Two years’ recent related experience in a mental health and substance use environment or an equivalent combination of education, training and experience.

 This posting is covered by the Provincial Health Officer’s mandatory COVID-19 vaccination orders and selected applicant(s) must comply.